Ryan Inniss: Charlton Athletic

 On 13 October 2020, Inniss joined League One club Charlton Athletic on a two-year deal; "Addicks" chairman Thomas Sandgaard said that "Ryan is a player that [director of football] Steve Gallen has been following for a very long time and he fits in with what [manager] Lee [Bowyer] and Steve are trying to do".
 He was sent off for receiving two yellow cards in a 2–0 win over Oxford United at The Valley on 27 October.
 The following month he injured a quad muscle in training and was sidelined for the next five months.
 Speaking in April, new manager Nigel Adkins said that the defender's long-standing injury record would be addressed.
 Inniss scored his first goal for the club on 4 May, in a 3–1 win against Lincoln City.

-A thigh issue caused him to be sidelined from late-August until Christmas in 2021.
+A thigh issue caused him to be sidelined from late August until Christmas in 2021.
 On 5 April 2022, he was shown a straight red card for a reckless challenge on AFC Wimbledon midfielder George Marsh just seven minutes after entering the game as a substitute.
 Manager Johnnie Jackson said that Inniss had made "a bad mistake" but stressed that it would not effect the decision whether or not to extend his contract in the summer.
 Later that month he was recognised for his charity work as League One's 2022 PFA Player in the Community.
-Despite featuring just seventeen times in the 2021–22 campaign, his contract was extended by a further year.
+Despite featuring just 17 times in the 2021–22 campaign, his contract was extended by a further year.
+He made 38 starts and three substitute appearances in the 2022–23 season, receiving four red cards, though one was rescinded on appeal; his disciplinary record meant that he was suspended for a total of five games following his third non-rescinded red card.
+On 13 May 2023, it was announced that Inniss would leave the club when his contract expired in June.